I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 This set is a double-ended tool that is used for setting fine finish and larger nails.
 This little set basically eliminates the need for the hammer in a pinch.
 You can easily set any nail with the nail set.
 It can also be used to remove any door by effortlessly popping the door pins without damaging the molding or door trim.

-This is a pro painters tool that is not as commonly known as some of the others.
-The best thing about this tool is that it’s small enough to keep in your pocket so you can always have it on hand.
+This is a pro-painter tool that is not as commonly known as some of the others.
+The best thing about this tool is that it’s small enough to keep in your pocket, so you can always have it on hand.

 Will the average DIY homeowner need to carry this in their pocket?
-No, but it is a sound addition to your tool kit, and it’s inexpensive so it won’t break the bank.
+No, but it is a sound addition to their tool kit and inexpensive, so it won’t break the bank.

 mop

-Cleaning up is a part of your paint project which means you need the applies to get it done.
-A mop is hopefully something you already own.
+Cleaning up is a part of your paint project, which means you need the tools to get it done.
+Hopefully, you already own a mop.
 If not, please tell me your secrets!
-Seriously though, if you do any sort of sanding, the dust will settle everywhere, in rooms that you don’t even work in.
-So have a mop handy to clean it all up rather than track it around.
+Seriously, though, if you do any sort of sanding, the dust will settle everywhere, in rooms that you don’t even work in.
+So, have a mop handy to clean it all up rather than track it around.

-Also, a thorough floor cleaning is a good thing to do after the room is painted and all your paint tools, gadgets, and equipment is put away.
+Also, a thorough floor cleaning is a good thing to do after the room is painted and all your paint tools, gadgets, and equipment are put away.

 shop vac